 Other notable improvements

 Besides, the M1 Pro and M1 Max chips contain other advanced technologies to make a complete and professional system.
-The powowerful display engine can drive multiple external displays, Thunderbolt 4 controllers provide more I/O bandwidth, the memory bandwidth is 200GB/s on M1 Pro, and 400GB/s on M1 Max.
+The powerful display engine can drive multiple external displays, Thunderbolt 4 controllers provide more I/O bandwidth, and the memory bandwidth is 200GB/s on M1 Pro, and 400GB/s on M1 Max.
 A longer battery life with M1 Pro and M1 Max chip for their high performance and low power consumption.

 How to get M1 Pro and M1 Max

 Given that Apple M1 Pro and M1 Max are designed for MacBook Pro, you can only get these chips by purchasing the new MacBook Pro released on October 18th, 2021.
-You can freely choose to equip your pro notebook with an M1 Pro chip or M1 Max chip, different CPU, GPU, and unified memory.
+You can freely choose to equip your pro notebook with an M1 Pro chip or M1 Max chip, a different CPU, GPU, and unified memory.

 All of the new MacBook Pros will begin to ship out on October, 26th.
-You can order the new MacBook Pro on Apple' website.
+You can order the new MacBook Pro on Apple's website.
 And it takes 4-5 weeks to arrive.
-The entry-level model of 14-inch MacBook Pro costs $1999 with an 8-core CPU, 14-core GPU, 16GB unified memory, and 512GB SSD storage.
-The high-end model of 16-inch MacBook Pro costs $6099 with a 10-core CPU, 32-core GPU, 64 GB unified memory, and 8TB SSD storage.
+The entry-level model of the 14-inch MacBook Pro costs $1999 with an 8-core CPU, 14-core GPU, 16GB unified memory, and 512GB SSD storage.
+The high-end model of the 16-inch MacBook Pro costs $6099 with a 10-core CPU, 32-core GPU, 64 GB unified memory, and 8TB SSD storage.

 Love the post?
 Share it on your social media.